municipioriogrande/sitioweb/plugins/wp-smushit/readme.txt

 = I just finished running Smush and Google Pagespeed still says my images need compressing and resizing.
 How do I fix it? =

 This means your images were not properly scaled for where they are being displayed.
-Scaling images before uploading them can be time-consuming but can save space and speedup load time.
+Scaling images before uploading them can be time consuming but can save space and speedup load time.
 First, determine what size your image needs to be.
 You can use the built-in images size detector included in the free version of Smush to find what height and width your image should be.
 Once you know how large the image should be, scale your images to the right size.

 *Tip:* If you're having any issues or want to save a tone of time, The Smush Pro CDN includes auto resizing.